bluebanquise/bluebanquise/documentation/index.rst

 .. image:: images/multiple_icebergs.svg
    :align: center

-This documentation contains information on how to deploy and use the BlueBanquise unified stack or BlueBanquise Ansible collections.
+Welcome on BlueBanquise documentation.

-This documentation also contains few tutorials indirectly related to BlueBanquise, for generic system administration knowledge.
+These pages contain information on how to deploy and use the BlueBanquise unified stack.

-Users can use left navigation bar to navigate to desired sections, or scroll down this page to see the whole documentation summary.
+If you wish to only use a specific role of the provided Ansible collections, directly refer to the role's README.

-`Please report us <https://github.com/bluebanquise/bluebanquise/issues>`_ any issues in this documentation.
+`Please report me <https://github.com/bluebanquise/bluebanquise/issues>`_ any issues in this documentation.

 This documentation is under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.